performancecopilot/ansible-pcp/roles/pcp/README.md

 Default location for [pmlogger(1)](http://man7.org/linux/man-pages/man1/pmlogger.1.html) archives, per-host directories containing daily performance metric archives will be created here when pmlogger is enabled.
 When [pmproxy(1)](http://man7.org/linux/man-pages/man1/pmproxy.1.html) is running with archive discovery enabled, it monitors this location.

+    pcp_target_hosts: []

+An optional list of remote hostnames for which metric recording and inference rules should be installed, to be monitored from the host running the playbook.
+By default, all performance rules evaluating to true will be logged to the local system log (for both the local host and remote hosts in the target hosts list), and daily archives will be created below *pcp_archive_dir*/*hostname* locally, again for each host listed in the target hosts list.

     pcp_pmcd_localonly: 0

 Enable remote host connections to the [pmcd(1)](http://man7.org/linux/man-pages/man1/pmcd.1.html) service.
 This affects most PMAPI client tools accessing live data such as including *pmlogger*, *pmchart*, *pmrep*, *pmie*, *pcp-dstat*, and so on